 Skip to main content

-We heard directly from children and their families what changes they need to see a positive difference in their lives, and we are now urging the UK government to invest more in children over the course of the current Parliament.
-Their essential first steps should be to:
+In our work we’ve heard directly from children and their families the changes they need to see a positive difference in their lives, and we are now urging the UK Government to invest more in children over the course of the current Parliament.

 Our Policy Briefings

-Three of our series of No Limits to Childhood briefings, on housing, childcare & education, and social security, are available below.
+Our series of No Limits to Childhood briefings, on housing, childcare & education, social security, and family-friendly local economies, are available below.

 WE HEAR WHAT CHILDREN ARE TELLING US